Skip to main content

 pub fn current_dir(self, dir: impl AsRef<Path>) -> Self

-Set the working directory.
+Set the working directory for the child process.

 Source